chandykozo/ChandyKozo-Site/README.md

 I made a Initial Commit after I updated the index.html with an html page layout.

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

+For now I know:

+1. JavaScript
+2. NodeJS
+3. Repl.it
+4. Chalk